 When the small intestine is damaged, it impairs the body’s ability to absorb nutrients from food.
-Subsequent malnourishment affects normal hormone production and leads to missed periods and other menstrual irregularities.
+This can lead to malnourishment, which affects normal hormone production and leads to missed periods and other menstrual irregularities.

 If your periods are typically irregular, it can be harder to find the right time to take a pregnancy test.
-You may want to take a few over the course of several weeks or talk to your healthcare provider to be sure.
+You may want to take a few tests over the course of several weeks, or talk with a healthcare professional to be sure.

 Other early symptoms of pregnancy to watch for include: